-A Roth IRA allows you to make post-tax contributions, but you won’t pay taxes on gains, including dividends, capital gains, and interest earned.
+A Roth IRA allows you to make post-tax contributions, but you won't pay taxes on gains, including dividends, capital gains, and interest earned.
 The sooner you get your money into the Roth, the longer it will have to compound tax-free.
-In 2021, you can save up to $6,000 in a Roth IRA, or $7,000 if you’re age 50 or older by the end of the year.
+In 2021 and 2022, you can save up to $6,000 in a Roth IRA, or $7,000 if you're age 50 or older by the end of the year.
 If you can afford it, contribute the maximum every year.

 The Roth IRA also offers flexibility to avoid additional taxes on certain distributions before retirement.
 You can withdraw money to purchase your first home (with limitations) or for certain medical expenses, for example, without incurring the usual 10% tax on early distributions.
 These exceptions make the Roth IRA a vehicle you could draw on for a down payment or for an emergency if you didn't have other savings.